JoshuaChing/Pitch/README.md

 Pitch
 ==================

+This app records audio and plays it back with sound effects.

-iOS practice by following this online course:
+This app was made to practice iOS by following this online course:

 https://www.udacity.com/course/intro-to-ios-app-development-with-swift--ud585